E-Sid/scripts/README.md

 Medical calculators help provide numerical values which makes quantification, and tracking of progress easier.
 Medicine is not a pure scientific endeavour, hence, some medical calculators esp. measuring depression severity etc. attempt to put a numerical value to a subjective experience.
 The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts which could work in a shell, or terminal.
 These tests do not require online connection (*apart from downloading them*).
 The current scripts aim to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux), \*nix/BSD derivatives eg MacOS, platforms that have POSIX compliance layer eg [Haiku](https://www.haiku-os.org/), as well as other operating systems eg FreeDOS & MS-Windows (_via PowerShell or Command Prompt_), as well as other platform independent calculators and algorithms.
 Also, users have access to the source code, so they are welcome to study, improve, and copy the design for other tests under GNU/GPL-3 license.

 # Coding Principles
+## More than just a calculator
 The general guiding concept is that these codes offer more than just a calculator.
 They print a report that could be copied from a terminal, or could be saved to a file.
-They calculate subscores, and they have data validation for each parameter with loops to guard against accidental typos.
+They calculate subscores, and they have data validation for each parameter with loops to guard against accidental typos or missed entries, the same goes for saving files.

+### Subscore calculation
 Also, in case of subscores, there are `if` statements to make sure that the score entered is logical eg. in ACE-III if someone scores 4/5 in orientation in time.
 The test will ask about score for Mini-ACE which is out of 4.
 Logically, the result could be only 4 or 3.
 If the ACE-III orientation in time score is 1, the Mini-ACE would only be 1 or 0.
 The code makes sure that the results are coherent in that sense.
 The same principle guides registration & recall; one cannot recall, what one did not register. `while` loops ensure that values entered are within the accepted range only to minimise the GIGO effect.

-*List of scripts*
+### Efficiency
+Whenever possible, the codes are moving more towards the utilisation of `subroutines` esp. in Perl codes, to minimise code redundancy.

+### TIMTOWTDI
+Scripts (_esp.
+Perl scripts_) do not all function in the same way or written in the same style.
+Following Perl's philosophy _('There is more than one way to do it')_  multiple coding styles where used.

+### D1T&DIw
+Each code strives to abide by Unix philosophy _'Do one thing and do it well'_

+# List of scripts

 ## Cognitive Tests:
  - Addenbrooke's Cognitive Examination (ACE-III): `ace-iii-bc.sh` (most up-to-date in shell scripts), `ace-bc.sh`, `ace-calc.sh`, `ace-echo.sh`, `ace-pwsh.ps1`, & `ace.pl` (most up-to-date, with ACE to MMSE converter),